Latest planning applications received by this Gwent council

-Mark Grindle, of 9 Gloucester Close, Llanyravon, Cwmbran, has applied to build a hardstanding at the address.
+Peter Phillips, of Brook House Farm, Old Abergavenny Road, Pencroesoped, Llanover, has applied to build a hydrotherapy unit for a disabled person at the same address.

 Comments: Our rules